 Both Title IX and the Clery Act provide protections for whistleblowers that bring allegations of noncompliance with the Clery Act and/or Title IX to the attention of appropriate campus administrators.
 The College does not retaliate against those who raise concerns of non-compliance.
-Any concerns should be brought to the immediate attention of the campus Title IX Coordinator Linda Blakey, Executive Vice President of Student and Academic Services or the Dean of Students office and/or to officials of the U.S. Department of Education.
+Any concerns should be brought to the immediate attention of the campus Title IX Coordinator Clarence Jennings Jr, VP Student Services or the Dean of Students office and/or to officials of the U.S. Department of Education.